ciebarbarie/ciebarbarie/content/shows/gratis-chips.en.md

 </style>
 **Feminism for Preschoolers**

-In 'FREE CHIPS!' we will talk about feminism.
+In ‘CRISPS FOR FREE’ we will talk about feminism.<br>
-What does that have to do with chips?
+What does that have to do with crisps?<br>
-Maybe at first sight very little.
+At first glance, maybe not a lot -<br>
-Chips look the same for everyone.
+Luckily, crisps still look the same to everyone.<br>
-But if there were blue and pink chips, did the girls only eat the pink ones?
-And the boys only blue?
+But if there were blue crisps and pink crisps, would the girls eat only the pink ones and the boys only the blue?

-Blue and pink are not innocent clichés.
+Blue and pink aren’t innocent clichés – we hang our prejudices on them.<br>
-We attach a lot of prejudices to it:
-Pink is for girls, just like scented candles, crying, a caring character, diaries, feelings and ponies.
+Pink is for girls, just like scented candles, crying, being caring, keeping a diary, having feelings and ponies.<br>
-Blue is for boys, just like cars, aggression, pay slips and overtime, missiles and blue puzzles.
+Blue is for boys, just like cars, fighting, pay checks, overtime, rockets and blue puzzles.<br>
-That there are differences that is certain.
-That we attach too much importance to these differences is much more certain.
+For sure there are differences between boys and girls.
+But surely we attach way too much importance to them?<br>

-Time to start to pry on that.
+Time to investigate.<br>
-Because the battle for equal treatment between boys and girls has not yet been fought!
+Because the fight for equality has not yet been fought!<br>

-After all, a pink ballpoint pen writes as smoothly as a blue one, right?
+I mean, a pink biro writes as just as well as a blue one, right?<br>

-With a cheerful hammer and a bag full of pink bliss, we will be children (and certainly also adults) in an absurd universe where there is strong rattling with the existing stereotypes.
+Armed with a bag of pink delights, we will hammer our way into an absurd universe where children (and adults too of course) are invited to rattle some stereotypes.<br>
-And those who are sweet will get something tasty in the end ....
-Chips or something ....
+And if you’re sweet, maybe there will be some tasty treats at the end….
+Crisps, maybe…<br>

 **Credits**

-**Performance**: Liesje De Backer, Amber Goethals, Lotte Vaes en Sarah Vangeel<br>
+**Performance**: Liesje De Backer, Amber Goethals, Lotte Vaes and Sarah Vangeel<br>
-**Direction**: Karolien De Bleser<br>
+**Director**: Karolien De Bleser<br>
-**Design**: Michiel Van Cauwelaert<br>
+**Set Design**: Michiel Van Cauwelaert<br>
 **Costumes**: Viv Van der Poel<br>
 **Sound and Technique**: Saul Mombaerts, Jannes Dierynck, Koen De Wilde en Eva Dermul<br>
 **Graphic Design**: Nick Mattan<br>

 A coproduction with <a href="http://www.villanella.be/">Villanella</a> and <a href="https://www.bronks.be/nl/">BRONKS</a><br>.
 With the support of <a href="https://www.arsenaallazarus.be/">ARSENAAL/LAZARUS</a> and <a href="https://www.needcompany.org/">Needcompany</a>.

 ## Playlist
 <div class="table-responsive">